Loogootee, Indiana: Geography

+Loogootee is located on the western side of Martin County and the western border of the city is the Daviess County line.

+Several U.S. highways pass through the center of Loogootee.
+U.S. Routes 50 and 150 follow Broadway through the city, while U.S. Route 231 enters from the north on John F. Kennedy Avenue, joins Routes 50 and 150 on Broadway south of the city center, then turns south on its own alignment.
+US 50 and 150 lead east 7 mi to Shoals, the Martin county seat, and west 15 mi to Washington, while US 231 leads north 24 mi to Bloomfield and south 21 mi to Jasper.
+Indiana State Road 550 leads southeast from Loogootee 10 mi to Lacy.

+According to the U.S. Census Bureau, Loogootee has a total area of 1.57 sqmi, of which 0.004 sqmi, or 0.25%, are water.
+The city drains northeast toward Boggs Creek and southwest toward Friends Creek, both of which are southeast-flowing tributaries of the East Fork of the White River, part of the Wabash River watershed.

 The city is located in the 8th District of Indiana (map) and served by U.S. Representative Larry Bucshon.

 Climate

 Loogootee has a humid continental climate (Köppen climate classification Dfa) Summers are hot and humid, winters are cool to cold.
 Average temperatures range from 19 degrees Fahrenheit to 68 °F. On average, the warmest month is July.
 The highest recorded temperature was 104 °F in 1954.
 The average coolest month is January.
 The lowest recorded temperature was −23 °F in 1994.
 The maximum average precipitation occurs in May.